gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ```

 So that we can then resolve the literals to their numeric value.

+That's how I implemented a compiler for the Kotlin programming language in the past and it worked great.
+Maybe there are more advanced approaches but this one is dead-simple and fast so it's good enough for us.

 I am pretty happy with how this turned out, scanning all C++ and Rust files to find interesting test data in them to build the corpus.
 I think this was key to move from the initial 20% code coverage with fuzzing (using a few hard-coded corpus files) to 90%.
 It's fast too.